Anne-Marie Brady

 Anne-Marie Sharon Brady FRSNZ (born 1966) is a New Zealand academic and Professor of Political Science at the University of Canterbury.
 She specialises in Chinese domestic and foreign politics, Antarctic and Arctic politics, Pacific politics, and New Zealand Foreign Policy.

-Professor Brady is the first female political scientist to be elected a Fellow of The Royal Society of New Zealand, Te Apārangi.
+Brady is the first female political scientist to be elected a Fellow of The Royal Society of New Zealand, Te Apārangi.

-Her research on Antarctic politics, China's polar interests, and the Chinese Communist Party's domestic and foreign policy, in particular, foreign interference activities, has been a catalyst contributing to policy adjustments by governments from the USA, to New Zealand, Australia, the UK, Canada, and the EU.
+Her research on Antarctic politics, China's polar interests, and the Chinese Communist Party's domestic and foreign policy, in particular, foreign interference activities, has been a catalyst contributing to policy adjustments by governments of the US, to New Zealand, Australia, the UK, Canada, and the EU.

 Education

-Brady earned her Bachelor's of Arts (B.A.)
-Chinese and Political Studies from the University of Auckland in 1989.
-She then earned her Masters of Asian Studies; Chinese and Political Studies with First Class Honours again at the University of Auckland in 1994.
-She went on to earn a Doctor of Philosophy (Ph.D.) in East Asian Studies: International Relations at the Australian National University in 2000 with a thesis titled Making the foreign serve China: managing foreigners in the People's Republic of China.
+Brady earned her Bachelor's of Arts (B.A.) in Chinese and Political Studies from the University of Auckland in 1989.
+She then earned her Masters of Asian Studies; Chinese and Political Studies with First Class Honours at the University of Auckland in 1994.
+She earned a Doctor of Philosophy (Ph.D.) in East Asian Studies: International Relations at the Australian National University in 2000 with a thesis titled Making the foreign serve China: managing foreigners in the People's Republic of China.
 In 2009, Brady earned a Post-Graduate Certificate in Antarctic Studies with Distinction at the University of Canterbury.
-Brady is also fluent in Mandarin Chinese.
+Brady is fluent in Mandarin Chinese.